codingdojo-pna-july-2019/Brett-Anam-Group_Project/README.md

 Delete an Idea

-Click on User name to see the number of post posted by user, and number of likes by the user
+Click on User name to see the number of ideas posted by user, and number of likes by the user

+Follow the user will lead to a success follow page

 Click on number of likes, to see which user have liked that Idea